-- 10.1.
-The interviewers will explain the next steps in the assessment process.
-They will not indicate the result of the interview to you on the day of your interview. - 10.2.
-After the interview, a report form will be completed by the interviewers and submitted with your application to a final assessment registration panel, which will make a decision on your eligibility for registration. - 10.3.
+- 11.3.
 Representatives of the registration panels are drawn from the relevant sector of the engineering profession.
-They review all the evidence relating to your current position and professional experience, as well as the recommendations made by the interviewers. - 10.4.
-You will be notified of the Registration Panel's decision by email and letter as soon as a decision has been reached. - 10.5.
+They review all the evidence relating to your current position and professional experience, as well as the recommendations made by the interviewers. - 11.4.
+You will be notified of the Registration Panel's decision by email and letter as soon as a decision has been reached. - 11.5.
 If unsuccessful, your letter will detail the reasons and also provide guidance on how to address these in a future application.

-11. What happens if you do not follow these Guidelines?
+12. What happens if you do not follow these Instructions?

-11.1.
-If you do not follow these guidelines, the risk is that you will not be sufficiently prepared for your interview.

-12. Queries and Comments

 12.1.
+If you do not follow these instructions, the risk is that you will not be sufficiently prepared for your interview.

+13. Queries and Comments

-If you have any queries regarding how these guidelines work in practice, or comments or suggestions as to how it could be improved, please contact Standards and Quality Manager
+13.1.
+If you have any queries regarding how these instructions work in practice, or comments or suggestions as to how it could be improved, please contact Standards and Quality Manager